csto/sticky/readme.md

 note needs to not get pushed down when new note is added from other user

+note needs a wrapper with no positioning positioning goes up to the #content or #wrapper drag should be on .cover and stop propogation on note click, set height of note-wrapper, position absolute note, position top over note wrapper, left:15, right 15 animate to top: 0, left:0, right:0, bottom: 0 on close, set note-wrapper height to auto, position static note, set top, left, right, bottom to auto

+schema

 account
   sign in only with google?
   change password
   change email settings?
+    email
+    name

 remove archive method and switch to updateNote permissions?